shuup/shuup/doc/howto/themes.rst

 **Case A**
     *Overriding a Shuup front template*

-    So the classic gray theme is satisfying but you are not happy with the category page.
+    So the classic gray theme is satisfying, but you are not happy with the category page.
 You can find the current category template in ``shuup/front/templates/shuup/front/product/category.jinja``.